Home - Vegetables - Roasted Broccoli Salad with Couscous

 Sheet Pan Roasted Broccoli Salad with Couscous and Lemon Tahini Sauce

-Trust me – you might want to double this dressing recipe – it’s so good!
-Use it to make a Tahini Caesar Salad, or use it as a healthy dip for vegetables.
+Trust me, you might want to double this dressing recipe!
+Use it to make a Tahini Caesar Salad, or use it as a creamy, light dip for vegetables.
 It keeps well for at least a week in the fridge.

 Roasted Broccoli Salad